Benedict Cumberbatch, fiancée Sophie Hunter expecting first child

-LOS ANGELES (Reuters) - British actor Benedict Cumberbatch and his fiancée Sophie Hunter are expecting their first child, a representative for Cumberbatch said on Wednesday.
+LOS ANGELES, Jan 7 (Reuters) - British actor Benedict Cumberbatch and his fiancée Sophie Hunter are expecting their first child, a representative for Cumberbatch said on Wednesday.

 “They are both over the moon,” the actor’s representative Karon Maskill said in a statement.